 Data redaction provides compliance with industry regulations such as PCI and HIPAA, which require that access to PII be restricted to only those users whose jobs require such access.
 PII or other sensitive data must not be available through any other channels to users like cluster administrators or data analysts.
-However, if you already have permissions to access PII through queries, the query results will not be redacted.
-Redaction only applies to any incidental leak of data.
-Queries and query results must not show up in cleartext in logs, configuration files, UIs, or other unprotected areas.
+This is because redaction only applies to any incidental leaks of data.
+For example, if a user already has the required permissions to access PII through queries, then query results will not be redacted.